 General anesthesia is medication that makes you unconscious throughout the procedure.
 You and your doctor will discuss which option is best for you before the procedure.

 The next step is the incision lines.
-If you are having both eyelids operated on, the surgeon will likely start with the upper lid, followed by the lower.
+If you're having both eyelids operated on, the surgeon will likely start with the upper lid, followed by the lower.
 The incisions are made so that the scars are well-hidden within your natural eyelid structure.

-Once the incisions are made, the surgeon will remove or reposition fat deposits, tighten muscles, or remove excess skin.
+The surgeon will then remove or reposition fat deposits, tighten muscles, or remove excess skin.

 The doctor may use a lubricating ointment, cold compresses, or a loose covering of gauze to protect your eyes after surgery.
-They will then give you instructions specific to your case to make sure your wounds heal quickly and cleanly.
+They'll then give you specific instructions on how to make your wounds heal quickly and cleanly.

 The cost of eyelid surgery varies but, on average, cosmetic eyelid surgery costs about $3,000.
 It ranges from about $2,000 to $5,000 for all four lids.
-Lower eyelid surgery tends to be more expensive than upper blepharoplasty.
+Surgery on the lower eyelids tends to be more expensive than the upper lids.

-A surgeon’s fee will depend on their experience, the type of procedure, the extremity of the case, and other related factors.
-Many plastic surgeons will offer patient financing plans that help make the procedure easier to pay for.
+A surgeon’s fee will depend on their experience, the type of procedure, the extremity of the case, and other factors.
+Many surgeons offer patient financing plans.

-Note that most health insurance providers do not cover cosmetic surgery or any complications associated with cosmetic surgeries, including eyelid surgery.
+Note that most health insurance providers don't cover cosmetic surgery or any complications associated with cosmetic surgeries, including eyelid surgery.

 When eyelid surgery is performed to fix skin that covers the eyelashes, it may be covered by insurance.
 Check your insurance plan and speak with your provider about whether or not eyelid surgery is covered.